awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

    1. On the **Configuration** tab, copy the following pieces of information:
       + DB name \(not the DB instance ID\)
-      + Master username
+      + Master user name

-      You need both the DB name and the master username to connect to the DB instance\.
+      You need both the DB name and the master user name to connect to the DB instance\.

 1. Enter the following command on one line at a command prompt to connect to your DB instance by using the sqlplus utility\.
 Use the following values:
    + For `dbuser`, enter the name of the master user that you copied in the preceding steps\.